Explanation

 =IF(D5="S","Small","Large")

-IF cell D5 equals (contains) the letter "S", return the word "Small", ELSE return the word "Large".
+Translated, this means: IF cell D5 equals "S", return "Small", ELSE return "Large".

 Notice we are only testing for "S" — we don't need to test for "L".
 That's because we only have two possible values, and the ELSE part of the formula (the FALSE result) logically takes care of "L" for us: if the cell doesn't contain "S", it must be "L".